This article was updated on 3/8/2023 for clarity and to include seasonal updates.

 Why we love this recipe: it turns budget-friendly ingredients into something super tasty.

-These zucchini chips are the perfect alternative to your usual bagged potato chips.
+These zucchini chips are an excellent alternative to your usual bagged potato chips.

-Pro-tip: use a mandolin to get paper thin slices that’ll crisp up nicely.
+Pro-tip: use a mandoline to get paper-thin slices that’ll crisp up nicely.

 Why we love this recipe: these chips only have 80 calories per serving.